joanneli-bc/pokemon-cli/README.md

 `python3 pokemon.py move-type normal`

-4) Use of optional flag for filtering by generation. *Note: the generation flag and argument must come before the action (lookup, move-type).
+4) Use of optional flag for filtering by version-group ('red-blue', not 'red'). *Note: the generation flag and argument must come before the action (lookup, move-type).

 `python3 pokemon.py --generation yellow lookup pikachu`